hawkoin/HawKoin-Ionic/README.md

 ### Google OAuth
 Protocol for authentication and authorization throughout the HawKoin App.
 Allows for users to login with their @lehigh.edu addresses and helps generate dynamic QR code.

-### Mocha/Chai
+### Karma/Jasmine
 A JavaScript testing framework that allows functions to be tested throughout changes made to HawKoin.
-Runs accurate reporting to pinpoint issues and limit debugging time.
+Runs accurate reporting to pinpoint issues and limit debugging time through the web browser.

 ### Google AppEngine